whatEclipse/catalyze_mod/README.md

 ## -Special Catalysts-

-Throat Slit: Performs a short dash that deals 75% weapon damage and applies bleeding (arm blade only)
+Throat Slit: Performs a short dash that deals 75% weapon damage and applies bleeding (arm blade only)/n
 Tether: increases range, allows the grappling hook to pull enemies and items with a 2-second cooldown (grappling hook)
 Piercing: Attacks bypass armor when thrown, has a 1-minute cooldown (trident only)
 Shattering: Fractures bones, applying slowness and increasing damage to slowed targets (mace only)